 The Cosmopolitan is one of the newest hotels and casinos on the Las Vegas strip.
 Opened in 2011, it’s a really well-done hotel.
 The whole place is awesome, they’ve done a great job.
 I saw a lot of kids around so I am assuming this would be a good family hotel.
 I have stayed here with friends and with the kids.
 Both experiences were quite enjoyable.

 When I stayed I was using a military discount and my nightly rate was less than $200.
+Plus, it’s associated with Marriott so you earn points and can use points to stay here.
 Check today’s rates.

 Benefits of Staying at the Cosmopolitan